 Last but not least.
 A viable solution to the issue at hand is to reset the Chrome browser or reset the Edge browser as the case may be – and see if that helps; else, you can try reinstalling the browser.

 Any of these fixes should work for you!

 If you are getting the SBOX_FATAL_MEMORY_EXCEEDED on your Windows 11/10 PC, it simply means that the file or app used more memory than permitted for the sandboxed process.
 In a sandbox environment, every app or device can be limited to using only a certain amount of memory.
 If the app somehow exceeds it, you will receive this error message.

 Why is my browser out of memory?

 The out-of-memory error occurs when your computer no longer has any spare memory to allocate to the browser or other programs.
-The main causes of the error is when you have too many tabs or videos playing and demand additional memory, but there is none.
+The leading cause of the error is when you have too many tabs or videos playing and demand additional memory, but there is none.